sylar/hackerrank/readme.md

 # Hackerrank Solutions

 A couple of solution to different problems I solved on hackerrank.
 At the moment most of them are in `JS`, but this will change.
+I will update the repo as much and as frequent I can.

 ## Problems solved